 About the Complex

-Kern National Wildlife Refuge, Pixely NWR and Tule Basin WMA, are located in the southern portion of California's San Joaquin Valley.
+Kern National Wildlife Refuge, Pixely NWR and Tulare Basin WMA, are located in the southern portion of California's San Joaquin Valley.

 Kern is managed as part of the Kern NWR Complex.